CMST 4P03 Social Activism And The Media

 PARTICIPATION (20%) DUE: Weekly

-Students will write a creative think-piece on the example they brought to class on September 20.
-The guideline for the reflection will be provided and discussed during the first class.
+Students will write an evocative reflection on the example they brought to class on September 26.
+The guideline for the assignment will be provided and discussed during the first class.

 GROUP PRESENTATION (20%) DUE: Starting October 3